Commercial Building Automation Products: Technologies and Global Markets

 The forecasts presented are for the total available markets.
 Some discussion is provided that compares actual revenues with market potential on various continents.
 Markets are broken down on a geographic basis and discussed within the context of the trends in construction activity, regulatory initiatives, and the revenue potential associated with building automation systems.

 The bulk of the revenue comes from the world’s three largest markets: Europe, North America, and Asia.
 A detailed analysis of the building automation market potential in these geopolitical economic regions is used as a basis for estimating world markets for these products.
 Thorough analyses are carried out on construction industry practices in the target regions.
 Trends toward the uptake of building automation products and costs are examined, along with associated laws, regulations, and common practices.

 Identification has also been made of the prime party in the project chain that makes the decision on which and to what extent a building automation configuration is selected for a building project.
 Geographic and environmental factors influencing requirements for the systems are examined, as are national and international responses to global environmental challenges.

-With more than two decades of experience, Paul Korzeniowski is a market research analyst and building automation consultant.
-His work has centered on determining major market trends in areas of interest such as the development of new networking standards, integration of various building systems, and the emergence of new technologies such as wireless communications.
-He has authored reports on markets for building automation systems for a wide variety of publications, including Investor’s Business Daily, Business 2.0, and EnergyBiz.
+Paul Korzeniowski is a market research analyst and building automation consultant with more than two decades of experience.
+His work has centered on determining major market trends in the development of new networking standards, integration of building systems and the emergence of new technologies such as wireless communications.
+He has authored reports on markets for building automation systems for a wide variety of publications, including Investor's Business Daily, Business 2.0 and EnergyBiz.

 Building automation systems markets experienced an 8% drop in revenue in 2009.
 Moving forward, the outlook is for a flat market through much of 2010.
 Eventually, the market is expected to rebound and grow, from a value of $62.4 billion in 2009 to $72.6 billion in 2014, a 3.1% compound annual growth rate (CAGR).